DaydreamerWilson/Valkyrie-of-the-Fallen-Firmament/README.md

 This will only work on Windows 7, 8 or 10

 To compile the codes you will need the SDL2 and SDL2-image libraries

+All sprites and resources used are original and free to be copied and used for non-commercial uses